 TensorDiffEq is a software package designed and developed by members of the TAMU SciML community to implement collocation-based neuralPDE solvers, data assimilation solvers, as well as parameter inference and PDE discovery.
-This workshop, which will take place on 5/7/2021, aims to promote scientific machine learning methods within the A&M research community and get more A&M researchers started in this exciting field.
+This workshop aimed to promote scientific machine learning methods within the A&M research community and get more A&M researchers started in this exciting field.
 Meanwhile, we are interested in engaging a local community in the future development of TensorDiffEq.

 From April 19 to April 23, 2021, the TAMIDS SciML Lab organized a one-week-long Hackathon to explore potential applications of graph learning in materiasl design.
 The team consisted of two faculty members from the Department of Materials Science and Engineering, one research scientist from TAMIDS, and 8 graduate students drawn from the Department of Materials Science and Engineering, Chemistry, and Electrical and Computer Engineering.
 Together, they were able to modify and deploy the MatErials Graph Network (MEGNet) model, one of the best libraries of graph learning in the material science field, on Grace, the new supercomputer at Texas A&M.